 Web applications depend on accurate time keeping.
 Sessions are managed using a cookie, and the server sets a lifetime for that cookie based on what it thinks is the current time.
 The client then receives the cookie and acts on it based on its own clock.
 Additionally, the server will direct the client to store responses that it sends in a cache until a specified time.

-- Restricting Access by IP Address on the Standard Application Server
+- Restricting Access by IP Address on the Classic Application Server

 Access can be restricted to specific IP addresses for your Alpha Anywhere web applications and web services.

-- Configuring and Running the Standard Application Server
+- Configuring and Running the Classic Application Server

-Overview of configuring and running the Standard Application Server and Development Server.
-The Application Server settings control the server behavior, including configuring SSL, custom error pages, HTTP Publishing, and security.
+Overview of configuring and running the Classic Application Server and Development Server.
+The Application Server settings control the server behavior, including configuring TLS/SSL, custom error pages, HTTP Publishing, and security.

-Instructions for starting and stopping the Alpha Anywhere Standard Application Server
+Instructions for starting and stopping the Alpha Anywhere Classic Application Server

 - Using a Systray Caption to differentiate multiple server instances